jaypaulb/CanvusPythonAPI/TASKS.md

     - ✅ Returns actual license data: {'edition': '', 'has_expired': False, 'is_valid': True, 'max_clients': -1, 'type': 'lifetime'}

 - [🔄] **Task 10.1.2**: Implement activate license method - Status: In Progress (Issue #30)
+You will not be able to test this as we don't have an infinite test key to validate.
+Skip testing for now on this sectoin.
   - **Endpoint**: `POST /license/activate`
   - **Method**: `activate_license(key: str) -> Dict[str, Any]`
   - **Implementation Steps**: